ShahzaibF16/ShahzaibF16/README.md

 - 👋 Hi, I’m Shahzaib Khalid
 - 👀 I’m interested in Remote Jobs or Projects
-- 🌱 I’m currently learning Google Flutter
+- 🌱 I’m currently learning NextJS,
-- 💞️ I’m looking to collaborate on Projects on HTML, ReactJs and Flutter
+- 💞️ I’m looking to collaborate on Projects on HTML, ReactJs
 - 📫 How to reach me email:shahzaib1638@gmail.com

 <!---